ecoAPM/BenchmarkMockNet/README.md

  #### ReturnOnly

+ The creation of the mock object and its method setup are done outside the benchmark; only the method's call itself is tested

  |      Method |          Mean |     StdDev |   Scaled | Scaled-StdDev |
  |------------ |-------------- |----------- |--------- |-------------- |
  |        Stub |     1.2374 ns |  0.0191 ns |     1.00 |          0.00 |